 Sue Croft OAM graduated from the University of Queensland with a Bachelor of Physiotherapy in 1977 and has spent the last 46 years working continuously in her profession and giving to her community.
 In January 2023 she was awarded the Order of Australia Medal for Services to Community Health as a Physiotherapist.

-She initially practised general physiotherapy at Princess Alexandra Hospital – then moving to the Spinal Injuries Unit.
-She then worked in the Mater Hospital Intensive Care Unit for 4 years.
-Following the birth of her children she tutored at the University of Queensland developing an interest in Women’s Health.
+She initially practised general physiotherapy at the Princess Alexandra Hospital and the Mater Hospital.
+Following the birth of her children she tutored at the University of Queensland and commenced taking antenatal education classes at the Mater Hospital developing her interest in Women’s Health.
 Since 1988, Sue has worked continuously in Women’s Health and Continence promotion and Pelvic Health Physiotherapy.